 The centerpiece of the Supreme Court Institute (SCI) is the Supreme Court Moot Court Program, which taps into the expertise of faculty and outside practitioners to prepare counsel for oral argument before the Court.

-In recent years, the SCI has advanced that goal by conducting moot courts for advocates in nearly every case on the Court’s argument docket.
-In the most recently completed Term (October Term 2016), the SCI provided a moot court to counsel in 100% of the cases argued before the Court, and we have a moot reserved in most every case currently on the Court’s argument docket for October Term 2017.
+In recent years, SCI has advanced that goal by conducting moot courts for advocates in nearly every case on the Court’s argument docket.
+In the most recently completed Term (October Term 2022), SCI provided a moot court for counsel in every case on the Court’s merits docket.

 Other SCI activities include annual briefings for the press and students to preview the upcoming Supreme Court Term, mock moot courts of significant cases on the Court’s docket, scholarly conferences, panel discussions of oral arguments, and presentations on recent publications related to the Court or Supreme Court practice.